-Task Description "Verify Robot Manager Prerequisites" on page 25 Verify that each Robot Manager machine meets the prerequisites for a successful installation.
+Task Description "Verify Robot Manager Prerequisites" on page 28 Verify that each Robot Manager machine meets the prerequisites for a successful installation.
 Complete this procedure on each machine where you plan to deploy robots.
-"Install Robot Manager" on page 26 Install the Robot Manager service.
+"Verify Exchange Server and PowerShell Endpoints" on page 29 Optional.
+If you are monitoring on- premises Exchange servers, ensure that Robot Manager machines have Exchange server and PowerShell access.
+Complete this procedure on each machine where you plan to deploy robots.
+"Install Robot Manager" on page 30 Install the Robot Manager service.
 Complete this procedure at each location where you plan to deploy robots.